CS171/2016-cs171-website/project.md

 ## Project Milestone

-For your Milestone we expect you to hand in your **code** and your **process book** in it's current state (see Final Project Submission for details).
+For your Prototype we expect you to hand in your **code** and your **process book** in it's current state (see Final Project Submission for details).
 You don't have to hand in a screencast and you don't have to have your website ready.

-For your Milestone you should have completed your data acquisition, or at least have a significant sample of your data.
+For your Prototype you should have completed your data acquisition, or at least have a significant sample of your data.
 You must have your data structures in place.
 For example, if you plan to collect 1000 data records, but only have 200, that's fine.
 If you are missing one of two datasets you want to use you will loose points, since you have to have the whole structure.

 You must have a working visualization prototype.
 You must not have all your views up and running, and it must not be completely interactive, but the direction and the content must be clear.